qflowsystems/docs.qflow.com/docs/workflows-and-tasks/BPMN/BPMN-gateways.md

 ---
 # BPMN Gateways
 ## Decision Gateway
 A decision gateway marks the point in a workflow where a route decision is made either by the user or automatically by the system.
 These decisions can take one or many different routes.
-(Note: Currently in Q-Action we only support one route, also called an exclusive gateway)
+(Note: Currently in QAction we only support one route, also called an exclusive gateway)

 ## User Driven Exclusive Gateway
 A user driven gateway requires a manually decision by the user when completing the previous task.
 The decisions are named based on the name of the sequence edges coming out of the decision gateway.